hashicorp/terraform-provider-azurerm/website/docs/r/windows_web_app.html.markdown

 A `handler_mapping` block supports the following:

-* `extension` - (Required) Specify which extension to be handled by the specified FastCGI application.
+* `extension` - (Required) Specifies which extension to be handled by the specified FastCGI application.

-* `script_processor` - (Required) Specify the absolute path to the FastCGI application.
+* `script_processor_path` - (Required) Specifies the absolute path to the FastCGI application.

-* `arguments` - (Optional) Specify the command-line arguments to be passed to the script processor.
+* `arguments` - (Optional) Specifies the command-line arguments to be passed to the script processor.

 ---